randyleonard99/digitalframeworks-spring2020/README.md

 * B: decent work, showing some effort or decent success, publishable with significant edits.
 The kind of work that would be considered getting by at a job.
 * C: work that is wanting -- lacking effort or ingenuity and would need reporter’s revision to be published.
 This type of work does not lead to job security.
    * You can not get more than a C on an assignment if there are factual errors.
 * D: nonpublishable work, even with edits.
-This would be work that is clearly not prefessional caliber.
+This would be work that is clearly not professional caliber.
 * F: did not complete work as assigned